NeilMizzi96/Raketech-Web-Dev-Intern-Task/README.md

 1. Enter the name of the current task within the textbox with the placeholder "Existing Task Here".
 2. Enter the new name of the task within the textbox with the placeholder "New Task Here".
 3. Enter the new ammount of hours within the textbox with the placeholder "Enter Hours Here".
-4. Select either "To Do" , "In Progress" , "Completed" from the drop-down list.
+4. Select either "To Do" , "In Progress" or "Completed" from the drop-down list.
 5. Click Sumbit.
 The updated task will appear automatically under the list you have chosen in the drop down menu.
 6. All changes are updated withing the database.